Skip to main content

 Note

-Parsec requires the use of a Virtual Display, and thus must always be installed alongside EDID: true.
+Parsec always requires the use of a Virtual Display, and thus must always be installed alongside EDID: true.

 Automatic logon